 The deputy chair of the CCA, Susie Smith, was a long-time executive at gas company Santos.
 She is currently also the CEO of the Australian Industry Greenhouse Network, a lobby group for the fossil fuel industries that describes its mandate as "promoting development of Australia's industrial resources".
 AIGN members famously referred to themselves as the 'Greenhouse Mafia'.
-Smith is also still working as a consultant for ESG and Carbon Services for the Australian gas industry's peak body, Australian Petroleum Production & Exploration Association (APPEA).
+Smith is also still working as a consultant for ESG and Carbon Services and has provided advice to Santos and Australian Gas Industry Trust (AGIT).